-Many people simply construct a new fishing lake, create a new dove field, or plant new deer and turkey food plots thinking it will improve the value of their Southeastern rural property.
+Many people simply construct a new fishing lake, create a new dove field, or plant new deer and turkey food plots, thinking it will improve the value of their Southeastern rural property.
 And in many cases, this is true.
 Recreational improvements are resurging in interest and appreciation due to the overall land market’s forward traction.
 Certain “trophy” properties are specifically designed primarily for recreational value, and Fay Ranches has a successful 25-year record of selling these types of properties.
-However, the lion’s share of large Southeastern rural lands are investment-grade “working” properties of agriculture or managed natural resources with annual income, expected return, and, often both.
-And the recreational value of these working properties tends to be an after-thought or a minor consideration in the investment.
+However, the lion’s share of large Southeastern rural lands are investment-grade “working” properties of agriculture or managing natural resources with annual income, expected return, and, often, both.
+And the recreational value of these working properties tends to be an afterthought or a minor consideration in the investment.

-Prescribed burns – Mostly used by larger timber holding companies to control undergrowth and reduce accumulation of typical forestland combustible fuels in industrial-sized pine plantations, prescribed burning can also benefit hardwood forests, wild grassland prairies, and wetland areas.
-Not only do burns cleanout forest floors, but they also help restore natural diversity of native trees, plants, and grasses, which greatly benefits the wildlife and game with improved cover and food.
+Prescribed burns – Mostly used by larger timber holding companies to control undergrowth and reduce the accumulation of typical forestland combustible fuels in industrial-sized pine plantations, prescribed burning can also benefit hardwood forests, wild grassland prairies, and wetland areas.
+Not only do burns clean out forest floors, but they also help restore the natural diversity of native trees, plants, and grasses, which greatly benefits the wildlife and game with improved cover and food.

 These methods of increasing the core and recreational value of Southeastern properties are worth consideration.
-Some have evolved from traditional practices and some are more progressive.
+Some have evolved from traditional practices, and some are more progressive.
 And some can even be paid by Uncle Sam through conservation programs at your local FSA or NRCS office.
-Why not experience substantive appreciation on core and recreational value of your “working” property when it is there for the taking?
+Why not experience a substantive appreciation of core and recreational value of your “working” property when it is there for the taking?
 Sometimes it simply takes a little nudge down a road less traveled.